Dana expeditions: Planning

-From 1920 to 1922, Dana undertook a series of three expeditions that were led by the marine biologist Johannes Schmidt.
+From 1920 to 1922, a series of three expeditions were led by the marine biologist Johannes Schmidt.
 Schmidt and C. F. Dreschel had first proposed an expedition that would explore the deep sea of the Atlantic Ocean in 1916.
 Although the two men originally envisioned a single large expedition, in January 1917 Schmidt had suggested instead running two expeditions with the first focusing on the Atlantic and the second circumnavigating the world over the course of two years.
 The two decided to focus first on the Atlantic and began planning and purchasing supplies for it, an endeavor that was complicated by the ongoing First World War and Schmidt's battle with bronchitis.
 By early 1918 they had gathered the bulk of necessary supplies.
 Schmidt continued to emphasize that he felt an attempted circumnavigation worthwhile, particularly for the attention it could generate at a comparable cost.
 Such an expedition also held the potential to increase the prestige of Danish marine science dramatically, as the Challenger expedition did for the UK.
 His efforts to convince Dreschel to refocus the planned expedition, although they continued into 1919, were unsuccessful.

 In January 1919 it was agreed that the first expedition would leave Gibraltar in March for a three month expedition.
 Upon the end of the First World War in November 1919, the first expedition was almost set to begin, as the Dana had been completed by H.N.
 Andersen's East Asiatic Company.
 Andersen had agreed to loan Schmidt and Dreschel the vessel for their expedition and fund its operation for a three month period, but launching was delayed until 1920 so that equipment could be purchased at more reasonable prices.
 (Note: It was named Dana upon the insistence of Andersen, who opposed naming it after Valdemar in favor of Dana or Dania, as he felt it would "underline the national character of the enterprise".)
 In the interim Dana was used by the company to ship freight.
 Next, Schmidt and Dreschel decided on an 'executive committee' for the expedition, which they determined would have Prince Valdemar of Denmark as the figurehead, include a representative from the Carlsberg Foundation board of directors and include many other prominent Danes.
 The expedition was announced to the public in the summer of 1919.
 After the announcement, Schmidt rushed to execute their plans as he hoped to prove his theory that European eels migrate to the Sargasso Sea to spawn before other researchers could beat him to it.
 As a result, the large expedition was divided into two, the first being one that could be conducted quickly and with minimal set-up.

 In autumn 1920 Schmidt and Dreschel came into conflict when Dreschel indicated a desire to invite member countries of the International Council for the Exploration of the Sea to join the second expedition.
 Schmidt sought to keep the effort limited to Denmark and threatened to abandon the effort if it wasn't.
 Nothing came of the plans.